Benjamin is best reached by email. Please do not call the phone number listed.

 Commonsense is a challenge not only for representation and reasoning but also for large scale knowledge engineering required to capture the breadth of our 'everyday' world.
 One approach to knowledge engineering is to 'outsource' the effort to the public through games that generate structured commonsense knowledge from user play.
 To date, such games have focused on symbolic and textual knowledge.
 However, an effective commonsense reasoning system will require spatial and physical reasoning capabilities.
 In this paper, I propose a tool for gathering commonsense information from ordinary people.
 It is a user-friendly 3D sculpting tool for modeling and annotating models of physical objects and spaces.
 Copyright © 2011, Association for the Advancement of Artificial Intelligence.
 All rights reserved.

-Johnston, BG 2011, 'The Collection of Physical Knowledge and Its Application in Intelligent Systems', Proceedings of the 4th International Conference, AGI 2011: Artificial General Intelligence - Lecture Notes in Compter Science, Conference on Artificial General Intelligence (AGI), Springer, Mountain View, USA, pp. 163-173.View/Download from: UTS OPUS or Publisher's site
+Johnston, BG 2011, 'The Collection of Physical Knowledge and Its Application in Intelligent Systems', Proceedings of the 4th International Conference, AGI 2011: Artificial General Intelligence - Lecture Notes in Compter Science, Conference on Artificial General Intelligence (AGI), Springer, Mountain View, USA, pp. 163-173.View/Download from: Publisher's site

 Intelligence is a multidimensional problem of which physical reasoning and physical knowledge are important dimensions.
 However, there are few resources of physical knowledge that can be used in data-driven approaches to Artificial Intelligence.
 Comirit Objects is a project intended to encourage the general public to contribute to research in Artificial Intelligence by building simple 3D models of everyday objects via an interactive web-site.
 This paper describes the simplified representation and web-interface used by Comirit Objects and a preliminary investigation into the potential applications of the collected models